Reliability planning is most effective when it starts during design, not shortly before release.

 • Availability: uptime of the environment

-• Latency - relevant if performance testing is done here: API response times, p99 <= specific milliseconds.
-In case this is a performance testing environment, this indicator must be more stringent than what the equivalent is in production.
+• Latency - relevant if performance testing is done here: API response times, such as p99 <= a defined threshold.

 • Critical Journeys - success rate of critical journeys, sometimes also referred to as critical user flows or smoke tests.